Vizzuality/foodscapes/docs/high-level-architecture.md

 The Datasette service accepts requests for data (filtering, faceting, counting, etc.) from the frontend application and translates them to queries to its embedded SQLite system.

-## Operating the Foodscapes platform

-The minimalistic architecture of the application allows to keep operational requirement to a minimum, while allowing for suitable degrees of scalability to accommodate peaks in the use of the application.

-All the services that make up the application are built as OCI/Docker images and these are then run on the AWS Fargate serverless, pay-as-you go compute engine.